Great ways to celebrate the Winter Solstice in Atlanta — there’s something for everyone with this non-religious December occasion.

 The festival of Yule was focused on the natural cycle of the sun and the changing of the seasons, so it makes sense to celebrate the Winter Solstice by embracing winter, even if that takes you outside your comfort zone.

 ♣ Plan to watch a sunrise or sunset, which is much easier when the days are shorter.
-Bundle up and sit outside as the natural world wakes up.
+Bundle up and sit outside as the natural world wakes up or winds down.

 ♣ Visit one of the many free nature preserves around metro Atlanta.
 They tend to have more diversity than parks, in terms of plants and wildlife.